proudcity/wp-proudcity/README.md

 Builds the ProudCity Wordpress distribution.

-This is based on the structed outlined on https://deliciousbrains.com/install-wordpress-subdirectory-composer-git-submodule/.
+This is based on the structure outlined on https://deliciousbrains.com/install-wordpress-subdirectory-composer-git-submodule/.

 ## Building